Masking meets Supervision: A Strong Learning Alliance: Conclusion

 \section{Conclusion}

 In this work, we have presented a new way to introduce masking augmentation to supervised learning.
-Our method, Masked Sub-model (MaskSub), is designed to leverage masking augmentation within a sub-model, which is separated from main training and uses a relaxed loss function.
-Our extensive analysis reveals that MaskSub effectively mitigates malicious effects of heavy masking while accelerating the convergence speed, yielding superior performance.
-We verify MaskSub on various training recipes, including diverse architecture.
-Notably, MaskSub demonstrates significant performance improvements across diverse scenarios.
-We claim that MaskSub is a substantial advancement in training recipes and contributes to building novel augmentation strategies.
+Our method, Masked Sub-branch (MaskSub), is designed to leverage masking augmentation within a sub-branch, which is separated from main training and uses a relaxed loss function.
+Our extensive analysis reveals that MaskSub effectively mitigates malicious effects of heavy masking while accelerating the convergence, yielding superior performance.
+We verify MaskSub on various training recipes with diverse architecture.
+Notably, MaskSub demonstrates impressive performance improvements across various scenarios.
+We claim that MaskSub is a substantial advancement in training recipes and contributes to using augmentations.

 {

 }